-The work completed as part of this work plan will comply with all NYSDEC guidance documents including DER-31: Green Remediation (NYSDEC 2011).
-To ensure compliance with DER-31 the work will be completed using the best practices and techniques described below.
+The work completed as part of this work plan will substantively comply with relevant NYSDEC guidance documents including DER-31: Green Remediation (NYSDEC 2011).
+To ensure compliance with DER-31, the work will be completed using the environmental best practices and techniques described below.
 In addition to the items discussed in Section 8.0 - Project Reporting specific reporting methods relative to DER-31 are further described below.